 Science Olympiad is nationwide competition.
 Students compete in 23 events that include earth science, biology, chemistry, physics, and engineering.
 Science Olympiad is designed to increase a student’s interest in STEM fields and provide recognition for outstanding achievement in team events.
 Students compete in Science Olympiad with the top teams advancing from Regional to State to National levels.

-Rules for each of these events are located in the hyperlinks below or can be downloaded for free here.
+Rules for each of these events can be downloaded for free here.

 - Anatomy and Physiology – Participants will be assessed on their understanding of the anatomy and physiology for the human skeletal, muscular, and integumentary systems

 - Bio-Process Lab - This event is a lab-oriented competition involving the fundamental science processes of a middle school life science/biology lab program.